 C.A.R. already has a long track record of achievements on the housing affordability front in the policy/legislative arena.
-The H.A.F. will support statewide and local efforts to make a direct impact on the housing affordability problem.
+The Housing Affordability Fund will support statewide and local efforts to make a direct impact on the housing affordability problem.

-C.A.R.
+Make checks payable to: C.A.R.
 Housing Affordability Fund (or C.A.R.H.A.F.)
-CALIFORNIA ASSOCIATION OF REALTORS® Attn.: Alma Menchaca, Member Information Department 525 S. Virgil Avenue Los Angeles, CA 90020
+CALIFORNIA ASSOCIATION OF REALTORS® Attn.: Alma Menchaca Member Information Department 525 S. Virgil Avenue Los Angeles, CA 90020

 · Down payment or closing cost assistance. · Employer assisted housing program. · These are just examples.
 Each local association is free to choose solutions that fit the needs of its community.

 7. How can local associations request funds?
 Local associations may apply for funds by submitting a Local REALTOR® Association Funding Request Form .
 The Funding Request form asks local associations to provide details of the proposed project/program for which funds are requested: name of project, brief description, cost of project, other sources of funds, and how H.A.F. funds will be used.

 8. Self-Help Project Guidelines At no time during 2014 will H.A.F. commit more than 50% of the remaining 25% total annual disbursement to Self-Help projects (Including Habitat for Humanity).

 Request for funds will not exceed the LESSER of: A) $50,000 or B) 10% of total existing funds.
 However, if a regional approach is made with a majority of local associations developing a large program, H.A.F. may grant funds up to 10% of the total existing funds.
 In addition, H.A.F. may consider granting a larger sum with consent of the Board of Directors.

 9. HAF Guiding Principles The Housing Affordability Fund Committee will base its decisions upon the following guiding principles: